Welding

 decibels

-A unit of measurement that indicates the intensity of sound.
-If occupational noise reaches or exceeds 85 decibels over an eight-hour period, employees must wear hearing protection.
+The unit by which the intensity of sound is measured.
+Hearing conservation programs are required if occupational noise reaches or exceeds 85 decibels over an eight-hour period.

 earmuffs